 - The entire premise of the Sister Princess series.
 More explanation: An Unlucky Every Dude finds out he's related to 12 different sisters that are quite young and all wanting to marry him.

-- In Hayate the Combat Butler, there's the case of Izumi's dad.
+- There's the case of Izumi's dad.
 He doesn't approve of her liking Hayate, because he took his little girl's words too seriously, it seems.

 - Wataru also made the same declaration to his mom when he was about Izumi's age.
 He grew out of it rather quickly, mostly thanks to Parental Abandonment.